hsariaslan/graduation-project/README.md

 ## Graduation Project

-This repository is my graduation project for my bachelor degree.
-It is a graduation project matcher.
+This repository is my graduation project for my bachelor degree, it is a graduation project matcher between teachers and students - *and yes, I am developing a graduation project matcher for my graduation project.*

 ## Laravel Backend Setup